ablerman/grunt-userevved/README.md

 # grunt-userevved

 > Use revved filenames for static assets.
+Right now it just fixes the file references in the js/map files that refer to each other.

 ## Getting Started
 This plugin requires Grunt.